Paramedics in the United States: Popularization in culture

+Evolution and maturity

 Throughout the 1970s and 1980s, the field continued to evolve, although in large measure, on a local level.
-In the broader scheme of things the term 'ambulance service' was replaced by 'emergency medical service' to reflect the change from a transportation system to a system that provides actual medical care.
+The term 'ambulance service' was replaced by 'emergency medical service' to reflect the change from a transportation system to a system that provides actual medical care.
 The training, knowledge base, and skill sets of both paramedics and emergency medical technicians (both competed for the job title, and 'EMT-Paramedic' was a common compromise) were typically determined by what local medical directors were comfortable with, what it was felt that the community needed, and what could actually be afforded.
 There were also tremendous local differences in the amount and type of training required, and how it would be provided.
 This ranged from in-service training in local systems, through community colleges, and ultimately even to universities.
+Dr. Jonathan Wasserberger helped create a teaching curriculum for emergency medical care in 1973.

 During the evolution of paramedicine, a great deal of both curriculum and skill set was in a state of constant flux.
 Permissible skills evolved in many cases at the local level, and were based upon the preferences of physician advisers and medical directors.
 Treatments would go in and out of fashion, and sometimes, back in again.
 The use of certain drugs, Bretylium for example, illustrate this.
 In some respects, the development seemed almost faddish.
 Technologies also evolved and changed, and as medical equipment manufacturers quickly learned, the pre-hospital environment was not the same as the hospital environment; equipment standards that worked fine in hospitals could not cope well with the less controlled pre-hospital environment.

 Physicians began to take more interest in paramedics from a research perspective as well.
 By about 1990, most of the 'trendiness' in pre-hospital emergency care had begun to disappear, and was replaced by outcome-based research and evidence-based medicine; the gold standard for the rest of medicine.
 This research began to drive the evolution of the practice of both paramedics and the emergency physicians who oversaw their work; changes to procedures and protocols began to occur only after significant outcome-based research demonstrated their need.
 Paramedics became increasingly accountable for their errors as well, and these too led to changes in procedure.
 Such changes affected everything from simple procedures, such as CPR, to changes in drug protocols and other advanced procedures.
 As the profession of paramedic grew, some of its members actually went on to become not just research participants, but researchers in their own right, with their own projects and journal publications.